 Buses are the main method of transportation for most Guatemalans, and many travelers choose to save money by taking buses.

 Often referred to as “chicken buses”, these localized buses are often set in old U.S. school buses.

-They can be crowded and you might have to stand for the entire bus ride.
+If you are traveling to places like Guatemala City they can be crowded and you might have to stand for the entire bus ride.